Spider201866/Alan_web/README.md

 ## Development

 ### Running the Development Server
-To start the server for local development, run:
+To start the server for local development run:
 ```bash
 npm run dev
 ```
-This will serve the original, un-minified files from the `public/` directory.
+This will serve the original un-minified files from the `public/` directory.
 The application will be available at `http://localhost:3000`.

-**Note:** Due to server-side caching, you may need to forcefully restart the server to see changes.
-On Windows, you can do this by running `taskkill /F /IM node.exe` before `npm run dev`.
+**Note:** Due to server-side caching you may need to forcefully restart the server to see changes.
+On Windows you can do this by running `taskkill /F /IM node.exe` before `npm run dev`.

 ### Running Tests
-To run the full test suite, including format and translation checks:
+To run the full test suite including format and translation checks:
 ```bash
 npm test
 ```